YOUTH REENTRY

 The Credible Messenger program employs individuals who share similar life experiences with youth involved in the justice system and/or child welfare system and are trained in developmentally and culturally sensitive strategies for building trust and engagement with youth, providing care-first and restorative de-escalation and crisis intervention, and developing and coordinating holistic care plans as a complement to clinical or court-mandated plans.

-In collaboration with the Vera Institute of Justice and other partners, DYD has developed a phased plan to advance the decarceration of girls and gender expansive youth in Los Angeles County.
-This plan includes efforts to increase alternatives to detention and incarceration, including demonstration projects for early release, alternative placement, and community-based reentry support as well as building strategic partnerships for policy and practice change.
+Incollaboration with the Vera Institute of Justice and other partners, DYD has developed a phased plan to advance the decarceration of girls and gender expansive youth in Los Angeles County.

 Click here for more detail.

-In 2024, DYD will launch an initial demonstration project for a healing-centered, home-like alternative placement for girls and gender expansive youth called a Safe Healing Center.
+In 2025, DYD will launch initial demonstration projects for a healing-centered, home-like alternative placement for youth called a Safe Healing Center.
+The initial focus population are girls and gender expansive youth.

 Click here to see the phased implementation plan for Safe Healing Centers.